RemarkableIO/Publinks/README.md

 # Publinks!

-Publinks is a stupid implementation of the publish-subscribe pattern in Swift, for when ReactiveCocoa is just a bit too heavy.
+Publinks is a dead simple implementation of the publish-subscribe pattern in Swift, for those times when ReactiveCocoa is just a bit too heavy.

 # Example